 The best approach to get a high-level perspective of everything in your Workspace is to use dashboards.

 ClickUp provides a configurable dashboard that you may set up to suit your needs.
-The dashboard are made up of widgets that you can customize.
-For example, you can add rich text blocks, discussions and embed anything using standard charts and specialized widgets for time monitoring and sprints.
+The dashboard is made up of widgets that you can customize.
+For example, you can add rich text blocks, discussions, and embed anything using standard charts and specialized widgets for time monitoring and sprints.

 In addition, you can make a visual representation of everything your team is working on.
 For example, you can display epics, projects, workload, and more!

 You may design custom dashboards using Monday.com to keep track of progress, schedules, and finances at a glance.
 You can use these dashboards to generate reports that range from a high-level summary to a thorough study of individual information.
 Users can efficiently work across teams with access to this data.